Code-Institute-Submissions/bruzgus1-java-script-Milestone_OctResub/README.md

         - The HTML for the site's three pages was passed through the W3C Markup Validation Service, and no errors or warnings were found.
     - **CSS**
         - The site's CSS was passed through the W3C CSS Validation Service, and no errors were found.
+    - **JavaScript**
+        - the site's JavaScript was passed through the JSHint JavaScript Validator, and no errors were found

 **Testing User Stories from User Experience (UX) Section**
 - As a user I want to understand the purpose of the website.